Levy Payers FAQ

 - Follow us on social media.
 Our website will reflect all the recent news and delivery projects; and we are active on twitter @linenquarterBID and Instagram @linenquarter

-- Sign up to our newsletter – you can register your details under the “news and events” section of the website.
+- Sign up to our newsletter – you can register your details under the “news and events” section of the website, or email the team.

 - Contact us about any of our activities, or with any issue relevant to living, working or visiting the Linen Quarter – see the ‘contact us’ section of the website.